 Affiliates note: As an Amazon Associate I earn from qualifying purchases.
 My content may contain affiliate links to products and services.
 If you click through and make a purchase, I’ll receive a small commission.
 It does not affect the price you pay.

-When the Fall season arrives, I always like to make sure that I have plenty of natural remedies on hand.
-Making Elderberry Syrup is one of my favorite remedies for fighting colds and flu.
-My particular blend is especially nice because I do not include any strong spices that could irritate sore throats that often accompany a cold.
+When the Fall season arrives, I always like to make sure I have plenty of natural remedies on hand.
+Making Elderberry Syrup is one of my favorite remedies for fighting the flu or a cold.

 Be sure to add this to your arsenal of natural remedies and make it today…before the cold and flu season arrives!